 - Corporations that have earned the title of being an Indian resident only for the purpose of tax payment.

-- Domestic corporate- A company that is established in India and is registered under the Companies Act 1956 is termed as a Domestic Corporate.
-Also a foreign company whose management and control takes place wholly in India is also a domestic corporate.
+- Domestic Corporations- A company that is established in India and is registered under India’s Companies Act, 2013 is termed as a Domestic Corporate.
+Even a foreign company can be considered as a domestic corporate if the Indian arm’s management and control is wholly based in India.

-- Foreign corporate- On the contrary, as the name suggests, a company that is situated overseas and not in India is called a foreign corporate.
-Again, if some part of a foreign company’s management and control takes place outside India, then it is also called a foreign company.
+- Foreign Corporations- In case of Foreign Corporation, as the name suggests, a company that is situated overseas and not in India is called a foreign corporate.
+Again, if some part of a foreign company’s management and control is situated outside of India, then also it is called a foreign company.

-We all now know that a corporate tax is computed on the net revenue or net income of a company.
-So one should have a clear understanding of this term.
-A net income of a company is the total amount left with the company after making necessary deductions on various expenses.
-There are a host of expenses that a company incurs for selling the goods.
+Corporate tax is computed on the net revenue or net income of a company.
+A net income/net revenue of a company is the total amount left with the company after making necessary deduction of various expenses.
+There are a host of expenses that a company incurs for selling goods.
 These expenses are as follows: